Aller au contenu

 Weaknesses:

-7. Apivita — Greek plants against sebum
+7. Apivita — Greek plants for split scalps

 Strengths: